azurecitadel/azurecitadel.github.io/_posts/2019-06-04-cloud-connect.md

 For those of you who could not make it then we have a [recording](https://portal.meets4b.com/Join?e=e0ad6ffb-1f2f-415c-8faf-ec75ece5c363) and [deck](https://aka.ms/cc/may2019) for you.

-Current thinking is that we will run another of these a little  after Ignite which is in Vegas in July.
+Current thinking is that we will run another of these a little after Ignite which is in Vegas during July.

 ## Content